GoSimpleLLC/jpgAgent/README.md

 ## Config options:
+    --disable-prepared-statement Boolean : Disables prepared statements for all database connections.
+Useful if there
+                                           is a pooler in front of the database.
+                                           (default: false)
     --help                               : Help (default: true)
     --port Integer                       : Database host port. (default: 5432) --smtp-email String                  : Email address used for smtp.
     --smtp-host String                   : Server address used for smtp.
     --smtp-password String               : Password used for smtp.
     --smtp-port String                   : Server Port used for smtp.
     --smtp-ssl Boolean                   : Is SSL enabled for the smtp connection. (default: true) --smtp-user String                   : User used for smtp.
     --version                            : Version (default: false)
     -d String                            : jpgAgent database.
     -h String                            : Database host address.
     -p String                            : Database password.
     -r Integer                           : Connection retry interval (ms). (default: 30000) -t Integer                           : Job poll interval (ms). (default: 10000) -u String                            : Database user.
     -w Integer                           : Size of the thread pool to execute tasks.
-Each job and job step can take up to a thread in the pool at once. (default: 40)
+Each job and job step can take up to a thread in the pool at once.
+                                           (default: 40)

 ### Arguments file
 You can create a file which contains your arguments, and pass that into the program instead.
 This will protect the password from showing up in logs.